URLOST: Unsupervised Representation Learning without Stationarity or Topology: Introduction

 \section{Introduction}

-Unsupervised representation learning, also known as self-supervised representation learning (SSL), aims to develop models that autonomously detect patterns in data and make these patterns readily apparent through a specific representation.
-There has been tremendous progress over the past few years in the unsupervised representation learning community.
-Popular methods like contrastive learning and masked autoencoders \cite{Wu_2018_Contrast, chen2020simple, he2020momentum, zbontar2021barlow} work relatively well on typical modalities such as images, videos, audio, time series, and point clouds.
-However, these methods make implicit assumptions about the data domain's \textbf{topology} and \textbf{stationarity}.
-Given an image, \textbf{topology} refers to the neighboring pixels of each pixel, or more generally, the grid structure in images, the temporal structure in time series and sequences, or the 3D structure in molecules and point clouds. \textbf{Stationarity} refers to the property that the low-level statistics of the signal remain consistent across its domain.
-For instance, pixels and patches in images exhibit similar low-level statistics (mean, variance, co-variance) regardless of their locations within the domain.
-The success of state-of-the-art self-supervised representation learning relies on knowing the prior topology and stationarity of the modalities.
-For example, joint-embedding SSL employs random-resized cropping augmentation \cite{chen2020simple}, and masked auto-encoding \cite{he2022masked} utilizes masked-image-patch augmentation.
-What if we possess high-dimensional signals without knowledge of their domain topology or stationarity?
-Can we still craft a high-quality representation?
-This is not only the situation that biological vision systems have to deal with but also a practical setting for many scientific data analysis problems.
-In this work, we introduce \textit{unsupervised representation learning without stationarity or topology} ({\bf URLOST}) and take a step in this direction.
+Unsupervised representation learning aims to develop models that autonomously detect patterns in data and make these patterns readily apparent through specific representations.
+Over the past few years, there has been tremendous progress in the unsupervised representation learning community, especially self-supervised representation learning (SSL) method.
+Popular methods SSL methods like contrastive learning and masked autoencoding~\citep{Wu_2018_Contrast, chen2020simple, he2020momentum, zbontar2021barlow} work well on typical data modalities such as images, videos, time series, and point clouds.
+However, these methods make implicit assumptions about the data domain's \textbf{topology} and \textbf{stationarity}. \textbf{Topology} refers to the low-dimensional structure arisen from physical measurements, such as the pixel grids in images, the temporal structures in time series and text sequences, or the 3D structures in molecules and point clouds \cite{bronstein2017geometric}. \textbf{Stationarity} refers to the characteristic that the statistical properties of the signal are invariant across its domain ~\citep{bierme2019stationarity}.
+For instance, the statistics of pixels and patches in images are invariant to their spatial locations.
+A vase is still a vase no matter placed at the corner or the center of the image.

+The success of state-of-the-art self-supervised representation learning (SSL) methods largely depends on these two crucial assumptions.
+For example, in computer vision, popular SSL techniques, such as Masked Autoencoders~\citep{he2022masked} and joint-embedding methods like SimCLR~\citep{chen2020simple} require the construction of image patches.
+Both approaches typically rely on convolutional neural networks (CNNs) or Vision Transformer (ViT) backbones~\citep{dosovitskiy2020vit}.
+These backbones consist of shared-weight convolutional filters or linear layers, which inherently exploit the stationarity and regular topology present in natural images.
+The geometric deep learning community has made significant efforts to extend machine learning to domains beyond those with regular topology.
+However, graph neural network (GNN)-based methods empirically struggle to scale with self-supervised learning objectives and large datasets~\cite{shi2022revisiting, chen2020measuring, cai2020note}.
+Methods that do scale well with large data still assume a minimal level of stationarity and regular topology~\citep{han2022visiongnn}.